Super Hero Teal and his Super Hero Universal Colour Friends.

 So the next time you’re investing in new footwear, ask yourself this simple question.
 How many items from my existing wardrobe will these new boots/shoes go with?
 If your estimating over 50% then they’re definitely worth your investment as they will get plenty of airtime in the weeks and months ahead.

-If you’ve enjoyed this months blog and would like to hear more from Styled In Colour then why not subscribe to my monthly newsletter featuring monthly tips relating to the wonderful world of colour, style and make-up, simply visit https://www.styledincolour.co.uk and hit the subscribe button.
+If you’ve enjoyed this months blog and would like to hear more from Styled In Colour then why not subscribe to my monthly newsletter featuring monthly tips relating to the wonderful world of colour, style and make-up, simply visit http://www.styledincolour.co.uk and hit the subscribe button.

 Home Hair Dye Disaster